 - What’s the play time like?
 Physical activity can be a huge release for some young children, and essential to allowing them to focus and participate in class.
 Portland Public Schools requires a minimum of 30 minutes of physical activity daily for elementary school students.
 Some schools may choose to provide more.
 And particularly private schools may have the ability to up the physical activity quotient.
 If this is an important aspect of school for you, be sure to ask what the minimum activity levels are at the schools you’re considering.

 - Are after-school activities offered?
 For parents that have to work past school pick-up time, having after-school care onsite saves a lot of hassle—and often expense.
 If after school care is part of your family routine, check to see if there is onsite care and what it looks like (e.g., are activities offered or is it more freeform).
 You may also want to inquire if there are any programs that pickup at your child’s school.

 - What is the physical environment like?
 The actual physical space of the school is often overlooked when choosing a school.
 But your child will be spending a lot of time in this space, so it is important to consider.
 Is there natural light in the classrooms?
 Is there a playground?
 Is it convenient to get to from your house?
 How much do these considerations, or others about the physical space, matter to you and your child?

 - If you have other children, how would they do at this school?
 I know I’m guilty of choosing schools based on my first, only to later wonder whether that choice made sense for my other two children as well.
 If you are looking to streamline commuting by sending all your children to the same school, try to see if you can envision your other children at the school as well.

 - What’s your instinct about the school?
 When it comes down to it, you just have to go with your gut.
-You can get a lot of initial information and a good sense of a school through attending our Virtual Education Fair.
+You can get a lot of initial information and a good sense of a school through checking out our Education Guide.
 Once you’ve narrowed it down, go and visit your choices’ open houses to get a better sense of the space and the administration.